act-rules/act-rules.github.io/_rules/descriptive-link-5effbb.md

 #### Failed Example 4

-The link text does not describe the purpose of the link.
+The [accessible name][] (from the link's text) does not describe the purpose of the link.
 The other information available on the page is not [programmatically determined link context][] because it is on a different paragraph.

 ```html
 <p>